masteringmodernpayments/book/state_and_history.md

 end
 ```

-Not that much different, really.
 We create the Sale object, and then instead of doing the Stripe processing in the controller we call the `process!` method that `aasm` creates.
 If the sale is finished we'll redirect to the pickup url.
 If isn't finished we assume it's errored, so we render out the `new` view with the error.

 It would be nice to see all of this information we're saving now.
 Let's change the `Sales#show` template to dump out all of the fields: